↑

 • Tips for service people

-One of the best ways to control spending is to set a budget, and then thinking about and writing down expected expenditures.
+One of the best ways to control spending is to set a budget and then think about and write down expected expenditures.

 how to choose christmas events & activities to avoid stress table setting

-For example, if you have a budget of $$ for the gift category, write down the names of everyone you want to give a gift.
+For example, if you have a budget of $$ for the gift category, write down the names of everyone you want to give a gift to.

-Then, assign each person into a sub-category.
-For example, immediate family, extended family, distant family.
+Then, assign each person to a sub-category.
+For example, immediate family, extended family, and distant family.
 A friend who is like family, close friend, distant friend.

 Consider assigning a percentage of the budget to each category.
 And then again inside each category to see detailed spending suggestions.